 Here Google Glass was possibly not a finished product.
 The ability to manage the product via voice and gestures on the side panel was again an extension of the mobile, but Google missed the opportunity to add hand gestures via camera.

 The product was, without a doubt, anticipating the needs, but was it solving the actual needs?
-This is possibly in connection with the first attribute: What was the proposition?
+This is possible in connection with the first attribute: What was the proposition?